ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-04-22-fear-based-thinking.md

 We are all products of the environments that we grew up in.
 As adults, it's up to us to decide which ideologies to embrace and which ones to cast to the wind.

-One of my life missions is to get over fear-based thinking and hit the ground running.
+One of my life missions is to get over the fear-based-thinking hurdle and hit the ground running.